writethedocs/www/docs/code-of-conduct.rst

 If for any reason you need to report an issue, please contact us!
-You can email us at conduct@writethedocs.org, or report something to the below people:
+You can email us at conduct@writethedocs.org, or report something to one of the following people:

 .. include:: /include/conf/na-coc.rst